postfinance/trident-helm/README.md

 # trident-cli-helm

 This is a Helm chart deploys the controller and daemonset for trident CSI based on the manifests output by `tridentctl`.
+The templates are generated with the `transform.sh` script which runs `tridentctl`, fixes some formatting and adds the helm templating.

 ## Configuration